4happycode/titipbeliin_scraping/README.md

-# fastapi_sqlalchemy_alembic
+# Django For Scraping Ecommerce Website

-This repo is used as a part of a zicare backend test, Used Fastapi and pydantic with Sqlalchemy, mariadb, Alembic(for migrations).
+This repo is used as a part of a Titipbeliin backend test, Used Django, bs4 (BeautifulSoup) and default DB use sqlite3 .

 ## System Requirements